chrishokamp/zero-shot-ner-fine-tuning/README.md

 ```
 conda create -n zero-shot-ner-lab python=3.10
 ```
+We will be using Argilla for data annotation.

-[Install docker](https://docs.docker.com/engine/install/) if you don't already have it.
-You will need Docker for the Argilla UI annotation step in Part 2.
+[Install docker](https://www.docker.com/get-started/) if you don't already have it.
+Check the [doc](https://docs.argilla.io/latest/getting_started/how-to-deploy-argilla-with-docker/) for setting up Argilla using Docker.

 #### If you can't install Docker

-Alternatively, you can deploy the Argilla UI on Huggingface Spaces; see [this page](https://docs.argilla.io/en/latest/getting_started/quickstart_installation.html), and follow the "Deploy on HF Spaces" button.
+Alternatively, you can deploy the Argilla UI on Huggingface Spaces; see [this page](https://docs.argilla.io/latest/getting_started/quickstart/), and follow the "Deploy on HF Spaces" button.
 If you do this, you'll need to replace the `api_url` to the HF Space URL in the Part 2 notebook.

 set up this repo:
 `git clone https://github.com/chrishokamp/zero-shot-ner-fine-tuning`